Collaborative Unlabeled Data Optimization: Abstract

 \section{Abstract}

-This paper pioneers a \textit{novel data-centric paradigm} to maximize the utility of unlabeled data, tackling a critical question: \emph{How can we enhance the efficiency and sustainability of deep learning training by optimizing the data itself?} We begin by identifying three key limitations in existing model-centric approaches, all rooted in a shared bottleneck: knowledge extracted from data is locked to model parameters, hindering its reusability and scalability.
-To this end, we propose \algopt, a highly efficient, parallelized framework for collaborative unlabeled data optimization, thereby effectively encoding knowledge into the data itself.
-By distributing unlabeled data and leveraging publicly available task-agnostic models, \algopt facilitates scalable, reusable, and sustainable training pipelines.
-Extensive experiments across diverse datasets and architectures demonstrate its efficacy and efficiency, achieving 13.6\% and 6.8\% improvements on Tiny-ImageNet and ImageNet-1K, respectively, with training speedups of $1.94 \times $ and $1.2 \times $ \footnote{Our code is provided in the Supplementary Materials and will be publicly accessible.}.
+This paper pioneers a \textit{novel data-centric paradigm} to maximize the utility of unlabeled data, tackling a critical question: \emph{How can we enhance the sustainability and efficiency of deep learning training by optimizing the data itself?} We begin by identifying two key limitations in existing model-centric approaches, all rooted in a shared bottleneck: knowledge extracted from data is locked to model parameters, hindering its reusability and scalability.
+To this end, we propose \algopt, a highly efficient, parallelized framework for collaborative unlabeled data optimization.
+By distributing unlabeled data and leveraging publicly available task-agnostic prior models, \algopt optimizes raw unlabeled data into knowledge-enriched training sets that are effective, efficient, reusable, and easily shareable.
+Extensive experiments across diverse datasets and architectures validate these advantages, achieving a 7.9\% improvement on ImageNet-1K over BYOL.
+Notably, \algopt remains effective even when all prior models are significantly weak, substantially accelerating the early stages of training.
+These results establish data-centric optimization as a promising path toward sustainable and efficient deep learning \footnote{Code will be publicly available.}.